tskillian/Capitol-API-Fun/README.md

 ====================

 Just my learning through experimentation with the Capitol Words API!
-Everything is very much a work in progress.
+Everything is very much a work in progress